Braysen-Good/scientific-visualization/README.md

         |Environment.ipnyb <---

 # Usage
-Choose the desired tool from the tool selction menu.
+Choose the desired tool from the tool selction menu.<br>
-As well as the desired frame from within the data.
+As well as the desired frame from within the data.<br>
 ![Tools](/Images/tools.PNG "")

+## Move Tool
+With the move tool selected, click and drag to move the representation around the visualization space.

+## Zoom Tool
+Clicking and dragging with the zoom tool will zoom in and out.

+## Rotate Tool
+Clicking and dragging with the rotate tool will rotate the representation

+## Select Tool
+Clicking on a specific cell will select it.
+The selected cell will be highlighted with white.<br>
+The selected cells information will be displayed at the bottom left corner of the visualization.